Outsourced-Logic/Skipper/README.md

 Skipper is an open-source and creator-friendly browser extension that automatically looks for and interacts with 'skip ad' buttons on websites.

-This enhances accessibility on platforms like YouTube by allowing users with disabilities to minimize repetitive manual interactions with their device.
+This enhances accessibility on platforms like YouTube by allowing users with disabilities to minimize repetitive manual interactions.

 Skipper is not designed, intended, or marketed as an ad-blocker or ad-avoidance software of any kind.